anderseknert/rego-perf-tuning/README.md

 evaluation at over 17 seconds!
 Not good for my purpose.
 What to do?

 Each incremental attempt to improve the performance of evaluation is here provided in `astX.rego`, where each increment is an improvement over the last.

+It should be noted: this is nowhere near a representative use case, but an interesting excersice nonetheless!

 Each policy may be evaluated using the following series of commands:

 ```shell
 time opa parse --format json --json-include locations p.rego | \